3mdeb/conferences/yocto-update-strategies.md

 ```]

 * Change the way how output is achieved
-  - logging level may changed so, we need to run `dmesg`
+  - logging level may be changed, so we need to run `dmesg`
-  - other commands may not longer print anything to userspace
+  - other commands may no longer print anything to userspace

 ---
 # Summary